Ajallen14/Ad_Blocker/README.md

-# How to Load a Chrome Extension in Developer Mode
+# How to Load a Chrome Extension

 ## Prerequisites
 * Clone this repository or download the source code.